Leah Keshet

 Leah Edelstein-Keshet (לאה אדלשטיין-קשת) is an Israeli-Canadian mathematical biologist.

 Edelstein-Keshet is known for her contributions to the field of mathematical biology and biophysics.
 Her research spans many topics including sub-cellular biology, ecology, and biomedical research, with particular focus on cell motility and the cytoskeleton, modeling of physiology and diseases, such as autoimmune diabetes, and swarming and aggregation behavior in social organisms.

 She is a full-time professor at the University of British Columbia in Vancouver, Canada.

 Early life and education

-Dr. Edelstein-Keshet was born in Israel, and moved to Canada with her parents when she was 12.
+Edelstein-Keshet was born in Israel, and moved to Canada with her parents when she was 12.
 She earned her Bachelor of Science and Master of Science in Mathematics from Dalhousie University and received in 1982 her doctorate in Applied Mathematics from the Weizmann Institute of Science in Israel, where she was supervised by Lee Segel.

 Career

-Dr. Edelstein-Keshet held teaching positions at Brown University and Duke University before joining the University of British Columbia as Associate Professor in 1989, where she is now Associate Head (Faculty Affairs).
-She has authored three books, including Mathematical Models in Biology in the SIAM Series Classics in Applied Mathematics.
+Edelstein-Keshet held teaching positions at Brown University and Duke University before joining the University of British Columbia as an associate professor in 1989, where she is now Associate Head (Faculty Affairs).
+She has authored three books, including Mathematical Models in Biology in the SIAM Series and Classics in Applied Mathematics.
 In 1995 she became the first female president of the Society for Mathematical Biology.